 Clapham Church was built in the 12th century, replacing an earlier Norman building.
-There are continuous records of the Rectors of Clapham from 1257, when William de Radenore was appointed; the parishes of Clapham and Patching were combined in 1875, and then joined with that of Findon in 1982.
+There are continuous records of the Rectors of Clapham from 1257, (link to download the list of Rectors), when William de Radenore was appointed; the parishes of Clapham and Patching were combined in 1875, and then joined with that of Findon in 1982.
 Although Clapham appears in the Domesday Book, the church itself is not mentioned; the earliest document which names the Church of the Blessed Virgin Mary at Clapham is dated 1405.

 The church is small, with a plain exterior.
 It has a low-pitched roof on the tower; it used to have a spire, but this was removed in 1790.
 The church has undergone many changes over the centuries; you can just see the last remains of the older, Norman church in the walled-in window on the North side of the nave.
 The only remaining 12th-century structure is the South wall of the tower.
 The outside walls are 13th-century.